andry81/tacklelib/README_EN.txt

 -------------------------------------------------------------------------------
 1. DESCRIPTION
 -------------------------------------------------------------------------------
+A composite generic library consisted of various modules on different
+languages:
+* C++11.
-The C++11 generic library which may respresents the same ideas as introduced in Boost/STL/Loki C++ libraries and at first focused for extension of already existed C++ code.
-Sources has been written under MSVC2015 Update 3 and recompiled in GCC v5.4.
-As a backbone build system the cmake v3 is used.
+  Represents the same ideas as introduced in Boost/STL/Loki C++ libraries and at first focused for extension of already existed C++ code.
+* CMake.
+  CMake modules to support and extend a build of a c++ project under cmake environment.
+* Python.
+  Various extension modules for the python.
+* Bash.
+  Various extension modules for the bash shell.

 In next sections will be introduced common steps to build the project under Windows AND Linux together.
-But, to build particularly under Linux you have to read additionally another readme files:
+To build particularly under Linux you have to read additionally another readme file:

 `README_EN.linux_x86_64.txt`